TorSatherley/TorSatherley/README.md

 To see some of my work, check out my pinned repo ToteSys-ETL-pipeline.
 This was a project undertaken whilst studying Data Engineering with Northcoders, and was a collaborative effort between five of us.
 Check out the README in the repo for more information!

+For a more condensed example of some of my solo functional programming and test driven development, check out my other pinned repo, password-manager.

 <!--
 **TorSatherley/TorSatherley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.